 On Earth Day 2019, Vanderbilt University committed to achieving carbon neutrality by 2050.
-About a quarter of Vanderbilt’s carbon footprint is produced by faculty, staff, and students commuting to campus in single occupancy vehicles.
-In order for Vanderbilt to achieve its sustainability goals, members of the Vanderbilt community must start thinking about how they can drive less and instead use sustainable commute modes more.
+In 2019, about a quarter of Vanderbilt’s carbon footprint was produced by faculty, staff, and students commuting to campus in single occupancy vehicles.

 One of MoveVU’s goals is to shift the university’s mode share to increase the number of commuters taking sustainable commute modes and decrease the number of commuters driving single occupancy vehicles.
-The university’s 2025 daily mode share goal is to reduce the drive alone rate for commuters to campus from 76.5% to 55%, thereby reducing the need for the current amount of parking on campus.
 Land currently devoted to parking can be used for other purposes, such as increasing green space across campus, another fundamental action of Vanderbilt’s carbon neutrality goal, or building academic buildings and residential colleges as guided by the Academic Strategic Plan.

-- Helping Vanderbilt achieve its sustainability goals by driving to campus less often, which means less carbon emissions from transportation and improved air quality
+- Helping Vanderbilt achieve its sustainability goals by driving to campus less often, which means fewer carbon emissions from transportation and improved air quality

 - Improving health and wellness by taking more active commutes